How To Give.

 Gifts of life insurance enable donors to make a future major gift to the Foundation at a relatively modest cost.
 Donors may name the Foundation as the owner and beneficiary of existing policies that they no longer need.
 Alternatively, donors may purchase new policies and name the Community Foundation as the owner and beneficiary.
 Donors are entitled to a federal income tax deduction for the cash surrender value in the year the gift is made.

-Gift acceptance policies are available upon request.
+Gift and fund acceptance policies are available upon request.
 Contact September McConnell at 260-244-5224 or September@cfwhitley.org